openlegend/core-rules/core/SRD.md

 -   Influence vs. Resolve
 -   Might vs. Toughness

-**Description:** You manifest an overwhelming force of physical might or supernatural power that strikes terror into the hearts of enemies, causing them to flee from your presence. \newline
+**Description:** You manifest an overwhelming force of physical might or manifest power that strikes terror into the hearts of enemies, causing them to flee from your presence. \newline